-Other research has revealed similar outcomes, but this study looked at individuals who have just had the 1st symptoms of multiple sclerosis and without even been diagnosed with multiple sclerosis yet.
+Other research has revealed an association between vitamin D levels and risk of multiple sclerosis, but this study looked at individuals who have just had the 1st symptoms of multiple sclerosis and without even been diagnosed with multiple sclerosis yet.
 Other research has investigated individuals who have already got multiple sclerosis, and then it’s difficult to know if having multiple sclerosis led them to change their diet or their sun habits.

 The research comprised of 216 individuals age 18 – 59 that had a 1st event with symptoms of the kind found in multiple sclerosis.
 Those individuals were matched with 395 individuals without any symptoms of possible multiple sclerosis that were of the same sex, of similar ages and from the same parts of Australia.

 The amount of sun they were exposed to while in different times of their lives was documented by the individuals, and the amount of skin damage individuals had from exposure to the sun and how much melanin in their skin was measured as well.
 Vitamin D levels (from diet, sun exposure and supplement use) were measured using blood tests.

 Diagnosed by a physician, the risk of experiencing a 1st event ranged from about 2 to 9 new cases for every 100,000 people annually.
 The UV light exposure of individuals ranged from approximately 500 to over 6,000 kilojoules per square meter.
 The risk of experiencing a diagnosed 1st event decreased by 30% for every UV increase of 1,000 kilojoules.
 Individuals having most evidence of skin damage from exposure to the sun were 60% more unlikely to develop a 1st event than the individuals with the least damage.
 Individuals having the highest levels of vitamin D were also more unlikely to have a diagnosed 1st event than individuals with the lowest levels.